Big news, everyone:

 If you’re creating a new Stripe account, you’ll need to add some additional info about your business.
 But the process is still pretty straightforward.

-Once your Stripe account is connected to ManyChat, you’ll be able to add a “Buy” button to your ManyChat flows!
+Once the Stripe payment platform is connected to ManyChat, you’ll be able to add a “Buy” button to your ManyChat flows.

 There’s a new button type in ManyChat: the buy button.
-And accepting payments is as simple as adding this button and configuring it for the product or service you’re selling.
+And accepting payments from Facebook messenger users is as simple as adding this button and configuring it for the product or service you’re selling.

 To get started, just click “Buy Button” when you reach this screen.
 Keep in mind that this button can be added only to Card, Gallery, List, and Media Template elements: